News and Events

 Four Writing Seminars majors - Mary Katherine Atkins, Taylor Colvin, Leanne Gossels, and Kevin Joyce - have been admitted to the Journalism Exchange Program at Sciences Po in Paris for the spring semester.
 The program accepts only fifteen students from an international competition and provides an intensive a course of study in journalism with an emphasis on European policy, politics, and culture.

-The Writing Seminars congratulates our new M.F.A. student Richie Hofmann on winning a 2012 Ruth Lilly Fellowship in Poetry.
+The Writing Seminars congratulates M.F.A. student Richie Hofmann on winning a 2012 Ruth Lilly Fellowship in Poetry.

 This new literary journal, the rebirth of a short-lived review from the mid twentieth century, publishes the finest in contemporary letters.
 Featuring fiction, poetry, memoirs, essays on literature, drama, film, the visual arts, music, and dance, The Hopkins Review has been called a "postmodern blend of intellectual heft and Vaudeville" by Susan McCallum-Smith of WYPR and Urbanite magazine.